wevm/viem/site/pages/docs/accounts/jsonRpc.md

 # JSON-RPC Account [A function to create a JSON-RPC Account.]

-A JSON-RPC Account is an Account that is "managed" by the Wallet.
+A JSON-RPC Account is an Account whose signing keys are stored on the external Wallet.
 It **defers** signing of transactions & messages to the target Wallet over JSON-RPC.
 An example of such Wallet could be a Browser Extension Wallet, or Mobile Wallet over WalletConnect.

 ## Usage